What is pulmonary

 - metabolic disorders, such as thyroid disease and glycogen storage disease

-- other conditions, such as tumors and kidney disease
+- other conditions, such as tumors compressing the pulmonary arteries and kidney disease

 Survival rates and prognosis

-There is currently no cure for PH.
+There’s currently no readily available cure for PH.
 It’s a progressive disease, which means it can advance over time, sometimes much faster for some people than others.
-If left untreated, the disease can be life threatening within a couple of years.
+If left untreated, the disease can become life-threatening within a couple of years.

 However, the disease can be managed.
-Some patients can make lifestyle changes and monitor their health.
-But for many patients, PH can lead to heart failure and their overall health can be in great danger.
+Some people can effectively make lifestyle changes and monitor their health.
+But for many people, PH can lead to significant heart failure, and their overall health can be in great danger.
 Medications and lifestyle modifications are intended to slow the progression of the disease.

-If you have PH and scleroderma, a skin disease that also affects the small arteries, your two-year survival odds are 40 percent, according to a 2008 study published in Annals of Thoracic Medicine.
+If you have PH and systemic scleroderma, an autoimmune skin disease that also affects the small arteries and internal organs, your two-year survival odds are estimated to be 40 percent, according to a 2008 study.
 Survival rates with PH depend on the cause of the condition.

-There’s currently no cure for PH.
-But treatments are available that can delay its progression.
+There’s currently no nonsurgical cure for PH, but treatments are available that can delay its progression.
 Treatments for PH vary depending on the cause of the condition.
 If you have severe mitral valve disease, surgery to repair or replace your mitral valve may help improve your PH.

-In many cases, medications that help relax the blood vessels are prescribed.
-These include calcium-channel blockers, which are also used to treat traditional hypertension.
+In many cases, medications that help relax certain blood vessels are prescribed.
+These include calcium channel blockers, which are also used to treat traditional hypertension.

 Other medications and treatments

-Other medications commonly used to treat PH include digoxin, which helps the heart beat stronger.
-Digoxin is also used to treat heart failure.
+Other medications used to treat PH include digoxin (Lanoxin), which helps the heart pump stronger.
+Digoxin is also used in some to treat heart failure or other heart disease.

-Excess fluid can build up in the feet and ankles of PH patients.
-Diuretics are prescribed to help bring a person’s fluid levels back to normal.
+Excess fluid can build up in the feet and ankles of people with PH.
+Diuretics are prescribed to help bring fluid levels back to normal.
 Oxygen therapy may also be required to help increase oxygen levels in the blood.

 Exercise and a healthy lifestyle are also essential to long-term PH treatment, which can be tailored to one’s specific needs with your doctor’s guidance.

-Heart-lung transplants offer the only hope for the most serious cases of PH.
+Lung or heart-lung transplantation is used for the most serious cases of PH.
 A lung transplant is performed on people who have severe PH and lung disease, but heart function is deemed adequate.
-A heart-lung transplant may be necessary if the heart and lungs can no longer function well enough to keep you alive.
+A heart-lung transplant may be necessary if both the heart and lungs can no longer function well enough to keep you alive.

 Healthy organs can be implanted, but transplant surgery has its risks.
 It’s a very complex operation that can come with associated complications, and there’s always a waiting list for healthy organs.

 Support is available

-If you have PH, talk with your health care provider about support groups in your area.
+If you have PH, talk with your healthcare provider about support groups in your area.
 Because PH can restrict your physical activities, it often leads to emotional complications too.
 You may want to talk with a mental health provider to deal with these issues.
-And remember: your prognosis with PH can be improved if you’re diagnosed and treated as early as possible.
+And remember: Your prognosis with PH can be improved if you’re diagnosed and treated as early as possible.